Riga Technical University Open: History

-The first three international chess festivals (2011–2013) was held in the main building of the Riga Technical University.
+The first three international chess festivals (2011–2013) were held in the main building of the Riga Technical University.
 The first and second festival included two classical chess tournaments (A for masters and B for amateurs) and a last day blitz tournament.
 The third festival included three classical chess tournaments (A for masters and B-C for amateurs).

-The fourth international chess festival in 2014 moved the International Exhibition Centre Ķīpsala where was applied to a larger number of participants.
+The fourth international chess festival in 2014 was moved to the International Exhibition Centre Ķīpsala, where larger number of participants applied.
 The fourth international chess festival included five classical chess tournaments (A for masters and B–E for amateurs) and a first day blitz tournament.
 The fifth and sixth festival was held in Ķīpsala and included four classical chess tournaments (A for masters and B–D for amateurs) and a last day blitz tournament.
-Overall more than 1200 participants took part in the festivals from the years 2014 to 2016.
+Overall, more than 1,200 participants took part in the festivals from the years 2014 to 2016.
 The seventh festival in 2017 was held in Ķīpsala and included five classical chess tournaments (A for masters and B–E for amateurs) and a last day blitz tournament.
 The eighth festival in 2018 was held in Ķīpsala and included five classical chess tournaments (A for masters and B–E for amateurs) and two blitz tournaments.
-The ninth festival in 2019 was held in Ķīpsala and included six classical chess tournaments (A for masters, Y for young chess players and B–E for amateurs), rapid chess tournament and two blitz tournaments.
+The ninth festival in 2019 was held in Ķīpsala and included six classical chess tournaments (A for masters, Y for young chess players and B–E for amateurs), a rapid chess tournament and two blitz tournaments.
 In 2020, the tournament did not take place due to a COVID-19 pandemic.
-The tenth festival in 2021 was held in Ķīpsala and included four classical chess tournaments (A for masters, B&Y for young chess players and amateurs, and C&D–E for amateurs), rapid chess tournament (G) and two blitz tournaments (F and H).
-The eleventh festival in 2022 was held in Ķīpsala and included five classical chess tournaments (A for masters, B, C, D for amateurs and Y for young chess players), rapid chess tournament (F) and two blitz tournaments (E and G).
+The tenth festival in 2021 was held in Ķīpsala and included four classical chess tournaments (A for masters, B&Y for young chess players and amateurs, and C&D–E for amateurs), a rapid chess tournament (G) and two blitz tournaments (F and H).
+The eleventh festival in 2022 was held in Ķīpsala and included five classical chess tournaments (A for masters, B, C, D for amateurs and Y for young chess players), a rapid chess tournament (F) and two blitz tournaments (E and G).
+The twelfth festival in 2023 was held in Ķīpsala and included five classical chess tournaments (A for masters, B, C, D for amateurs and Y for young chess players), a rapid chess tournament (F), two blitz tournaments (E and G) and three qualifying tournaments for beginners (Q1, Q2 and Q3).
+The thirteenth festival in 2024 was held in Ķīpsala and included four classical chess tournaments (A for grandmasters, B, C, D for amateurs), rapid chess tournament ("Riga Open Rapid Chess Championship 2024"), two blitz tournaments ("Latvian Chess Federation & FIDE 100-Year Anniversary Blitz Tournament" and "Midnight Blitz").